Parrot Rangers at sunrise counting parrots in a farm area near their village, October 2024

 Parrot conference in Paramaribo, Suriname with the sign to be posted at Kalebaskreek, October 2024

 The villagers presented their project and petition to various stakeholders and government authorities at a Parrot Conference in early October.
-Galvanized perhaps by apparent support and a steady presence in the village by One Earth and our NGO partners, Wildlife and People Suriname, the village then decided a few days after the conference to prohibit hunting and trapping, not just of parrots which they have done in the last 2 years, but of all birds in their territory, and to start an ecotourism project.
+Galvanized perhaps by apparent support and a steady presence in the village by One Earth Conservation and our NGO partner, Wildlife and People Suriname, the village then decided a few days after the conference to prohibit hunting and trapping - not just of parrots which they have done in the last 2 years, but of all birds in their territory - and to start an ecotourism project.
 This is a monumental step, because the village historically and culturally has engaged in hunting for subsistence as well as a business.

 One village alone cannot protect the parrots in their region or in Suriname.
-They need their NGO partners, funders to OEC for Suriname such as the US Embassy in Suriname, Lush, and Global Giving, and government engagement.
-They also need international support and you.
+They need their NGO partners, funders to OEC for Suriname (such as the US Embassy in Suriname, Lush, and donors to Global Giving), and government engagement.
+They also need international support...and you.
 You can make a difference to the parrots and people of Suriname by donating your resources, and also by taking part in a pilot ecotourism trip to the village in 2025.
 This will be in the format of the parrot pilgrimage we do in Nicaragua.
-For the truly adventurous we can also visit the Parakeet Rangers of Guyana to see the Sun Parakeets.
+For the truly adventurous we may also visit the Parakeet Rangers of Guyana to see the sun parakeets in that nearby country.

 Sunset on the Coppename River near Kalebaskreek, Suriname